FITNESS

 Contact Brett Martin for information at 519-797-3200.
 For more information about the BMX Club visit the Saugeen Shores BMX website

-Check out our new Class Schedule which includes Spin, Yoga, Lite Fit, Muscle Mania, Step and more.
+Check out the Class Schedule which includes Spin, Yoga, Lite Fit, Muscle Mania, Step and more.

-Located on Highway 21 North in Port Elgin, we are a complete family fitness and event centre.
+Located on Highway 21 North in Port Elgin, this is a complete family fitness and event centre.

 Lakeshore Recreation Centre was built in 1983 and is owned and operated by Gord and Ann MacKay.
 They are proud to have provided over 30 years of fitness and banquet facilities to the Saugeen Shores area.